What is a “sabbatical”?

 I smile genuinely , rest without the constant fear of failure or falling behind and travel whenever I want.

-I realised there is nothing more beautiful than happiness and peace that come from within, not from external validation โ titles, jobs, marriages, kids, or constantly being liked and approved by everyone around you.
+I realised there is nothing more beautiful than happiness and peace that come from within, not from external milestones, where nothing have to be achieved or fixed before I am allowed to enjoy my life.

-Somewhere in this sabbatical, I slowly started finding โmy valueโ outside performance, just as a human, a person.
+Somewhere in this sabbatical, I slowly started finding “my value” outside performance or problem, just as a human, as a person.

-And it has started to feel exciting to think that once I am able to create a structure out of this ambiguity while living from pull rather than constant push, life may finally resolve that missing feeling:
+And now, it has started to feel exciting to think that once I am able to create a structure out of this peaceful ambiguity while living from pull rather than constant push, life may finally resolve the missing thing: